Muhammad-Ali-Mohsin/pygame-gpu/README.md

 ## Installation

 Download all files and extract them into your project.
-Use pip to install the necessary requirements
+Use pip to install the necessary requirements.

 ```bash
 pip install moderngl pygame